somenath203/Terribly-Tiny-Tales-Assignment-Frontend/README.md

 #### Here is the code of the Backend API: https://github.com/somenath203/Terribly-Tiny-Tales-Assignment-Backend

 ## Deployment
-The frontend of the project is deployed in Vercel and the backend is deployed on Render.
+The frontend of the project is deployed on Vercel and the backend is deployed on Render.

 ## Links